Suzanne Vega: 2000s

 In early October 2006, Vega participated in the Academia Film Olomouc (AFO) in Olomouc, the Czech Republic, the oldest festival of documentary films in Europe, in which she appeared as a main guest.
 She was invited there as the subject of the documentary film by director Christopher Seufert, that had a test screening at the festival.
 At the end of the festival she performed her classic songs and added one brand new piece called "New York Is a Woman".

 Vega is also interviewed in the book Everything Is Just a Bet which was published in Czech in October 2006.
 The book contains 12 interview transcriptions from the talk show called Stage Talks that regularly runs in the Švandovo divadlo (Švandovo Theatre) in Prague.
 Vega introduced the book to the audience of the Švandovo divadlo (Švandovo Theatre), and together with some other Czech celebrities gave a signing session.

 She signed a new recording contract with Blue Note Records in the spring of 2006, and released Beauty & Crime on July 17, 2007.
 The album, produced by Jimmy Hogarth, won a Grammy Award for Best Engineered Album, Non-Classical.
 Her contract was not renewed and she was released in June 2008.

 In 2007, Vega followed the lead of numerous other mainstream artists and released her track "Pornographer's Dream" as podsafe.
 The song spent two weeks at number-one during 2007 and finished as the No. 11 hit of the year on the PMC Top10's annual countdown.
-In 2015, Vega joined The 14th Annual Independent Music Awards judging panel to assist independent musicians' careers.